Skip to content

 Tufted_duck__11

 The tufted duck, also known as the tufted pochard, is a small diving duck that is native to areas of northern Eurasia.
-It has a population of close to one million birds, making it one of the more common duck species found in the region.
+It has a population of nearly one million birds, making it one of the more common duck species in the region.

-Its scientific name, Aythya fuligula, is derived from the Ancient Greek aithuia, which was an unidentified seabird mentioned by authors such as Hesychius and Aristotle.
+Its scientific name, Aythya fuligula, is derived from the Ancient Greek Lithuania, an unidentified seabird mentioned by authors such as Hesychius and Aristotle.

-The Latin portion of the name, fuligo, and gula, translate to “soot” and “throat” respectively, referring to the duck’s distinctive black throat feathers.
+The Latin portion of the name, logo, and gula translates to “soot” and “throat,” respectively, referring to the duck’s distinctive black throat feathers.

-Tufted ducks have a large range of habitat types, including freshwater lakes, rivers, estuaries, marshes, and coastal lagoons.
-They feed mainly on aquatic invertebrates, such as aquatic insects, mollusks, and crustaceans, as well as some aquatic plants.
+Tufted ducks have an extensive range of habitat types, including freshwater lakes, rivers, estuaries, marshes, and coastal lagoons.
+They feed mainly on aquatic invertebrates, such as aquatic insects, mollusks, crustaceans, and some aquatic plants.

-During the breeding season, they form small colonies on small bodies of water, where they build nests and lay eggs.
+During the breeding season, they form small colonies on small bodies of water, building nests and laying eggs.
 The female incubates the eggs for up to three weeks, and chicks hatch fully feathered and able to swim.

 Conservation efforts are being made to ensure the continued survival of this species.